Skip to main content

 Manti (Armenian Dumplings)

-Small dumplings filled with spiced ground meat (beef or lamb), baked until crispy, then served with matsoni (yogurt) and garlic sauce, topped with sumac and butter.
-Different from Turkish or Central Asian versions - baked rather than steamed.
-Labor-intensive preparation makes it special occasion food.
+Small dumplings filled with spiced ground beef or lamb, baked until crisp, then served with matsoni and garlic sauce and finished with sumac and butter.
+Unlike the Turkish or Central Asian versions, these are baked rather than steamed.
+They take enough work to make that they tend to show up on special occasions.

 Regional Specialties & Local Favorites